15 years as bassist in Midlake. Credits include St. Vincent, John Grant, Sarah Jaffe, and Harp. Solo record Astropsychosis out on Bella Union.

 Q: What other musicians or music production professionals inspire you?

 A: Great players and songwriters are the most inspiring to me.
-I love to hear what producers are cooking up and am always learning.
+I love to hear what producers are cooking up.
 However, to me it’s about the source.
 Great musicians can play mediocre instruments through crummy gear and make incredible music.
 So playing and capturing performances is paramount.

 Q: Describe the most common type of work you do for your clients.